ia-siddiqui/ia-siddiqui/README.md

 Almost completed the [HyperionDev DfE sponsored Software Engineering (Fundamentals) Bootcamp](https://www.hyperiondev.com/portfolio/124391/).
 The teaching focused on Python, with an introduction to SQL, HTML5, and CSS.

 ## Career aspirations
-I am aiming to enter a Software Engineering degree apprenticeship to expand my foundational understanding and understand how to apply my skills to real-world problems.
+I am aiming to enter a Software Engineering degree apprenticeship to expand my foundational understanding and learn how to apply my skills to real-world problems.

 <!--
 **ia-siddiqui/ia-siddiqui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.